jrouwe/JoltPhysics/README.md

 * One of the main sources of performance problems we found was waking up too many bodies while loading / unloading content.
 Therefore, bodies will not automatically wake up when created and neighboring bodies will not be woken up when bodies are removed.
 This can be triggered manually if desired.
 * The simulation runs deterministically, so you could replicate a simulation to a remote client by merely replicating the inputs to the simulation.
 Read the [Deterministic Simulation](https://jrouwe.github.io/JoltPhysics/) section to understand the limits of this.
 * The simulation of this physics engine tries to simulate behavior of rigid bodies in the real world but makes approximations in the simulation so should mainly be used for games or VR simulations.

-For more information see the [Architecture and API documentation](https://jrouwe.github.io/JoltPhysics/) section.

 ## Features